-Urban Forestry Administration (UFA) - establishes a full population of street trees within the District of Columbia, ensures that the trees lining the District's roadways are maintained in a healthy and safe environment, provides educational information to District residents about the healthy of growing trees.
+Urban Forestry Administration (UFA) - establishes a full population of street trees within the District of Columbia, ensures that the trees liming the District is roadways are maintained in a healthy and safe environment, provides educational information to District condenses that the healthy of saving trees.

-environment, provides educational inand encourages planting of appropri network of trails in the District and reduce impermeable surfaces to impr Infrastructure Project Management construction of roadways, bridges, that also manages special construction proaintains the agencies to eering, and ibia.
-IPMA
+environment, provides educational inand encourages planting of appropria network of trails in the District and reduce impermeable surfaces to impr Infrastructure Project Managemer construction of roadways, bridges, trails manages special construction proeering, and bia.
+IPMA intains the agencies to